saminnnn/Proffessional/README.md

 # Proffessional

-Here server2.js is server application, client2. html is the client application and script.sh is a script that alerts the server program when data.xml is modified.
+Here server2.js is the server application and client2.html is the website. script.sh is a script that takes PID of running nodejs server as input and alerts the server when data.xml is modified.